PLEASE NOTE: THE KOTU WEBSITE IS STILL UNDER CONSTRUCTION, SOME PAGES ARE NOT SET UP YET. THANK YOU!

 After I made aliyah, I printed 100,000 flyers like seen on the home page, which have been distributed around the world to the Orthodox religious communities.
 The information has spread and the results are telling.

-In 5000 years, this hadn't been revealed, I thank my L-rd, HaShem for trusting that I would get the word out and not allow evil to win over me.
+In over 3000 years, this hadn't been revealed, I thank my L-rd, HaShem for trusting that I would get the word out and not allow evil to win over me.
 May G-d bless all of Israel and all the Jews in the four corners of the world!

 It's time to come home...